Chief Strategy Officer

 Follow Katie on Twitter

-Katie Blot is the Senior Vice President of Global Strategy, Marketing and Business Line Management for Blackboard.
-In this capacity, she’s responsible for aligning Blackboard’s business to industry and customer needs – overseeing key functions including Industry Strategy, Business Line Leadership, Product Management, Marketing and Sales Effectiveness – and ensuring we build and deliver products and services that our customers love.
+Katie Blot is Chief Strategy Officer.
+In this capacity, she’s responsible for aligning Blackboard’s business to industry and customer needs – overseeing key functions including industry strategy and development, business line leadership, product and partner management, marketing and sales effectiveness – and ensuring we build and deliver products and services that our customers love.

 Prior to joining Blackboard, Katie held positions at the U.S. Department of Education including Chief Information Officer (CIO) for Federal Student Aid and Deputy General Manager for the Application, School Eligibility and Delivery Services Unit where she was responsible for processing over 14 million student applications for federal student aid and delivering over $60 billion in Title IV programs.